 The Program proposes to update current planning controls and aims to create 300,000 new homes in these areas by 2051.

-The Victorian Government will be the planning authority in developing these activity centre plans.
-Council will be the planning authority once the new planning controls are in place, this is expected in 2026.
+The Victorian Government is the planning authority in developing these Activity Centre Plans.
+Council will be the planning authority once the new planning controls are in place, this is expected throughout 2026.

-The program is divided into two stages (tranches) and affects several of Glen Eira's activity centres, in particular:
+The program is divided into three stages and affects several of Glen Eira's activity centres, in particular:

 | Chadstone and Moorabbin |